-FICO uses this “what have you done for me lately” component of its score to emphasize recent financial performance, as it – perhaps more than anything else – indicates future performance.
+Credit-scoring companies use this “what have you done for me lately” category to emphasize recent financial performance, as it – perhaps more than anything else – indicates future performance.
 This section includes:

 - The number of loans and lines of credit you have taken out in recent months as well as how that number compares to the total number of accounts in your credit history.